Breast/Ovarian Cancer Susceptibility in SA Women: Clinical Utility of Multi-gene Panel Testing

-We propose to assess the clinical value of panel-based mutation screening (using targeted next-generation sequencing of cancer predisposition genes) of women with breast or ovarian cancer (unselected for family history of breast or ovarian cancer).
-This is in order to investigate the feasibility of translating this type of testing to clinical practice that will provide breast cancer units (surgeons, oncologists, etc) with enhanced ability to make informed decisions about patient care.
+This study will determine how often multi-gene panel-based mutation screening (using targeted next-generation sequencing of cancer predisposition genes) will identify clinically actionable mutations among patients with breast cancer (unselected for family history of breast cancer).
+This is in order to investigate the feasibility of translating this type of testing to clinical practice.
+Specifically to provide breast cancer units (Surgeons, Oncologists, etc) with an enhanced ability to make informed decisions about patient care.

 In this study, South African women with breast cancer, not specifically selected for age at diagnosis or an enriched family history of cancer, were screened for mistakes (mutations) in 94 cancer predisposition genes.
 These included 18 genes known to predispose to breast and/or ovarian cancer.
 We wanted to determine how often this type of testing would identify clinically actionable mutations in the patients, i.e. to what extent would these results enhance the ability of breast cancer units (Surgeons, Oncologists, etc) to make informed decisions about patient care?